sgsmi/Laze-Maze/README.md

 A browser-based puzzle where you place mirrors on a grid to guide a laser to its targets.

 ## Features
-- Interactive drag-and-drop mirror placement
+- Interactive click-to-place mirror placement
 - Real-time laser beam tracing with reflection logic
 - Multiple levels of increasing complexity